It’s embarrassing for an entrepreneur to admit their side project is about to make them bankrupt.

 UX Designers picked up how Lean Startup tactics made their approach compelling to corporates and entrepreneurs alike.
 And Alex’s Business Model Canvas gave entrepreneurs a blueprint to turn vague ‘business experiments’ into surgical tests.

-Something the designers explained made me see my digital signage business in a new light — really observe your customers’ behaviour.
-My hotel customers simply didn’t care enough about digital signage, and their behaviour showed it.
+Something the designers explained made me see my digital signage business in a new light — really observe your customers’ behavior.
+My hotel customers simply didn’t care enough about digital signage, and their behavior showed it.
 It was time to shut my business down.

 David Heinemeir Hansson had his first conversation with with Eric Ries, a debate that was largely about whether or not it was important to charge customers from day one.
 While much of what they each had written seemed to put them at odds, when they faced off in a debate in front of entrepreneurs, context quickly became more relevant than dogma, and they found themselves agreeing.